niklaas/lightline-gitdiff/README.md

       \ }
 ```

-which should give you pretty much the same result as the screenshot.
+which should give you pretty much the same result as shown in the screenshot.

 # Configuration